dunialabs/mcp-servers/mcp-postgres/README.md

 **Notes**:
 - The Docker image will automatically remap `localhost` to work from inside the container.
 You can use the same configuration on MacOS, Windows, and Linux without any changes!
-- `--pull=always` ensures you always use the latest image from Docker Hub.
+- `--pull=always` ensures you always use the latest image from GHCR.
 For local development with a locally built image, remove this flag.

 ### Local Development (Node.js)